ne-gh/.github/profile/ReadMe.md

 ## Purpose:

-This OS was designed to provide **a lightweight, fast, and modular alternative for embedded and workstation environments**, integrating SMP, Virtual Memory, and SMP based Scheduling into a clean C++ architecture.
+This OS was designed to provide **a lightweight, fast, and modular alternative for embedded and workstation environments**, integrating SMP, Virtual Memory, and SMP & preemptive based Scheduling into a clean C++ architecture.
 Originally developed for a startup, it now serves as an open-source platform for real-time and embedded applications.

 ## Why NeKernel?